 Midwife Negligence Leading To A Birth Injury Claims Guide – How Much Compensation Can I Claim?

-By Olivia Fitzpatrick.
-Last updated 25th August 2021.
+Updated by Max Mitrovic on 8th April 2022.
 Welcome to our midwife negligence claims guide.
 Have you experienced birth injuries as a result of midwife negligence?
 If you are a parent of a child who suffered birth injuries due to midwife negligence, you can claim midwife negligence compensation on behalf of your child.

 Alternatively, if you are a person aged over the age of 18 who experienced birth injuries due to negligence by maternity staff or negligence by a midwife when you were an infant, you could make midwife negligence claims for compensation.
 Similarly, if you are a mother who was injured during childbirth due to negligence in midwifery practice, you could be entitled to make a compensation claim.

 Why claim compensation for midwife negligence?
 You or your child will be compensated for the pain and suffering caused by the birth injuries.
 What’s more, you will also be awarded enough money to cover the costs of any past or future medical treatment, you or your child may need in the future.
-Compensation claims for birth injuries are not about taking advantage of a situation, it’s about holding the medical professionals or institution responsible for the birth injuries to account and claiming enough birth injury compensation to ensure you or your child receive the best possible medical care going forward.

 How we can help